Trump goes into UN gathering isolated but defiant on path ahead for Gaza

 President Emmanuel Macron is expected to announce that France is recognizing a Palestinian state during the conference, saying in recent days that the move would isolate Hamas.
 It is a largely symbolic move that some nations have taken in recent months or plan to take in the weeks ahead, and one that Trump administration officials have condemned as counterproductive to peace efforts.

-The UK is set to announce its recognition of a Palestinian state this weekend, and Canada, Australia and Belgium expect to join France in making the same announcement during the UN gathering.
+On Sunday, the United Kingdom, Canada, Australia, and Portugal all recognized a Palestinian state.
+Other countries are expected to join France in making the same announcement during the UN gathering Monday.

 And there’s zero sign the US will budge on its stance of being a staunch supporter of Netanyahu’s government.
 Standing next to the British Prime Minister last week in the UK, Trump said the Britain’s plan to recognize a Palestinian state is “one of our few disagreements.”